tmobile/jazz-installer/README.md

         Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): myjazz

 Installer will follow the steps specified in [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
 Please ensure that you provide these details correctly during this process.
 Not doing so would result in installation failure.
 Please follow the wizard prompts to complete the installation.

+Please provide an admin email ID to be used as Jazz Application Administrator.

 Check the status through [Installation status](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation---status).